 115th Congress (2017–2019)

-This bill was introduced on June 5, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 5, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying